S-ciz/cojeski/content/about/oneAbout.md

 mission: To promote and defend—through research, advocacy, and lobbying—human dignity, good governance, democracy, and peace via active participation of empowered youth
+about: >-
-about: This is where you write about Cojeski andeverything else that you have to put, like history!
+  This is where you write about Cojeski andeverything else that you have to put, like history!

+  make it work out!
 ---